PhoenixDigiArt/media-wall-webapp-sample/readme.md

 The template uses `lil-gui` as a debug UI for testing, allowing the developer to change parameters and trigger events during runtime.
 This should be disabled for deployment on to the media wall however.

 To understand more about the basic components and requirements for setting up a Three.js scene, check the extensive [documentation](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) site.
+Also check out the showcase section on the [Three.js forums](https://discourse.threejs.org/c/showcase/7/l/top).

 ## Webcam initialisation